RickStormBringer/ivybch/docs/js/README.md

 const instantiated = instantiate(template, [publicKey, amount])

 // get the testnet and mainnet addresses corresponding to the contract
-// note: any BTC sent to these addresses may not be recoverable! console.log(instantiated.testnetAddress) console.log(instantiated.mainnetAddress)
+// note: any BCH sent to these addresses may not be recoverable! console.log(instantiated.testnetAddress) console.log(instantiated.mainnetAddress)